sanzor/Ctesiphon/README.md

 The inbound [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=net-5.0)  (for those familiar with the `.NET` Ecosystem - an operation which is dispatched over the threadpool)  is basically a loop which receives messages from the client , parses , and handles them.

-This [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=net-5.0) gets spawned at the begining of the session - when the user connects to the server via a upgradeable  websocket request .
+This [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=net-5.0) gets spawned at the begining of the session - when the user connects to the server via a upgradeable  websocket request .<div style="page-break-after: always"></div>

 ##### Message types